 Some medicines such as those for seizures, increase the risk of a woman having a child with spina bifida.
 Woman who take seizure medicine should take folic acid, even if pregnancy isn't planned.
 It is important to talk with your healthcare provider to see what dose of folic acid you should take and if your medicines should be adjusted.

 Spina bifida is a lifelong condition that has no cure.
-Your child?s healthcare providers will work to prevent deformities or keep them to a minimum.
-They will also work to help your child make the most of his or her abilities.
-You can help your child strengthen his or her self-esteem and be as independent as possible.
+Your child’s healthcare providers will work to prevent deformities or keep them to a minimum.
+They will also work to help your child make the most of their abilities.
+You can help your child strengthen their self-esteem and be as independent as possible.
 Physical and occupational rehabilitation, plus extra support in school, can help a child function as well as possible.

 Call the healthcare provider if your child has: